The Ultimate Guide to Defined Benefit Plans: Benefits, Costs, and How They Work

 Common Misconceptions About Defined Benefit Plans

-A small engineering firm, for example, might set up a defined benefit plan to attract highly skilled engineers by offering a competitive retirement benefit, debunking the myth that such plans are only for large corporations.
+A small engineering firm, for instance, may implement a defined benefit plan to attract highly skilled engineers by offering a competitive, guaranteed retirement benefit—disproving the belief that these plans are only suitable for large corporations.

 Case Studies: Successful Implementation of Defined Benefit Plans